-Grow both your own performance techniques and your teaching skills to the highest level in this master's degree program.
+Grow your performance techniques and your teaching skills to the highest level.

 The MM program in performance with a concentration in performance pedagogy concentrates on the performance and teaching of music with an emphasis on pedagogy.